Google Ads begins with a goal and a campaign.

 - Your data segments: Follow up with people who've already viewed your ads or visited your site.

-- Custom video campaign: Customize your settings with different ad types.
+- Custom video campaign: Customise your settings with different ad types.

-- Video reach campaigns: Get the most reach for your budget, either by reaching more unique users (through the use of bumper ads, skippable in-stream ads, or an optional mix of the 2 formats) or by reaching users with your entire message (through the use of non-skippable in-stream ads).
+- Video reach campaigns: Get the most reach for your budget, either by reaching more unique users (through the use of bumper ads, skippable in-stream ads or an optional mix of the two formats) or by reaching users with your entire message (through the use of non-skippable in-stream ads).